 Home sweet home

-Four in five gamblers admit that they mostly engage in gambling from the comfort of their own home.
+A significant majority of gamblers report that they primarily engage in gambling activities from the comfort of their own homes.

 Sweet online gambling industry statistics